swlee123/um_hackathon_team31/docs/model_and_strategy.md

 ### ⚙️ Parameters

-- **`n_components`**: Number of hidden states in the HMM (e.g., 2 states: Bullish and Bearish).
+- **`n_states`**: Number of hidden states in the HMM (e.g., 3 states: Bullish ,Bearish, Consolidate).
 - **`model_path`**: Path to save/load the trained HMM model.

 ## 3️⃣ HMM + NLP Strategy

 ### ✅ Overview

 The **HMM + NLP Strategy** combines the power of **Hidden Markov Models (HMM)** with **Natural Language Processing (NLP)** to generate trading signals.
 The strategy first uses the HMM to identify underlying market regimes (such as bullish, bearish, or neutral).
-Then, it integrates sentiment data derived from NLP techniques (e.g., **VADER Sentiment Analysis**) to provide additional insights into market sentiment.
+Then, it integrates sentiment data derived from NLP techniques (e.g., **[VADER Sentiment Analysis](https://github.com/cjhutto/vaderSentiment)** to provide additional insights into market sentiment.
 The combination of both market regimes and sentiment analysis leads to more informed trading decisions.

 ### 📂 Class: `HMMNLPStrategy`